stijnrommens/GM_pressure/README.md

 - The file also prints the results and allows to create plots.
 To make plots, the code at the bottom of the script can be uncommented (also don't forget the import at the top of the file!).

-# Debugging
+# Debugging & Tweaking
 It may happen that certain scenarios (e.g. high ionic strenghts) result in warnings/errors from the BVP-solver.
 This will most likely return values which go to infinity.
-The following solver arguments in _solver.jl_ can be tweaked:
+The following solver arguments in _solver.jl_ can be changed:
 - absolute tolerance (**abstol**)
 - relative tolerance (**reltol**)
 - time span (**tspan**)

+Changing these arguments also allow to increase speed, as long as the results are accurate enough.
+Accuracy/validity can be tested by checking if the surface excess of all ions fulfills the **electroneutrality condition** ($\sum$ surface excesses = 0).